-- how Brexit may impact on the Irish economy.
-It identifies the sectors that are most exposed to the UK in terms of trade links and describes their key characteristics.
+- The impact Brexit may impact have on the Irish economy, and it identifies the sectors that are most exposed to the UK in terms of trade links and describes their key characteristics.

-- the policy responses to Brexit that have been introduced in Budget 2017 to enable exposed sectors of Ireland’s economy to remain competitive, and to protect the public finances from Brexit related shocks.
+- The policy responses to Brexit that were been introduced in Budget 2017 to enable exposed sectors of Ireland’s economy to remain competitive, and to protect the public finances from Brexit related shocks.

-- new debt-GDP target of 45 per cent by the mid-part of the next decade.
+New debt-GDP target by the mid-part of the next decade.

 In advance of the referendum under the joint Department of Finance/ ESRI research programme, an initial scoping study on the potential implications of Brexit was undertaken.
 The purpose of this study was to: